 Alternative: Medline Lightweight and User-Friendly Wheelchair with Flip-Back

 This Medline lightweight wheelchair is full of user-friendly features to make it as comfortable as possible while also offering support when you really need it.

 - This lightweight wheelchair has a flip-back design and desk-length arms so you can sit comfortably at dining room tables or at your desk when working on the computer.

-- It comes with elevating leg rests to offer you more support when you need it, and this is one of its features that makes it the best lightweight wheelchair for elderly people.
+- Has to offer you more support when you need it, and this is one of its features that makes it the best for elderly people.